Josef-Friedrich/audiorename/README.rst

         %upper{text}
             Convert “text” to UPPERCASE.

-    positional arguments:
-      source                A folder containing audio files or a single audio file

     optional arguments:
       -h, --help            show this help message and exit --config CONFIG       Load a configuration file in INI format.